 How to cut your child's hair:

-- For starters, have your kid stand while you sit so that you are at eye level with their hair.
+- For starters, have your son or daughter stand while you sit so that you are at eye level with their hair.

 - Section the hair into three parts with the center falling down the back.